E2517/translator/README.md

 [map]: http://achoweb.es/wp-content/uploads/2020/10/map.png
 [flutter]: http://achoweb.es/wp-content/uploads/2020/10/FlutterTranslate.png

-* Upgrade the minimum SDK Version to 20 in Andorid and iOS to use MapBox
+* Upgrade the minimum SDK Version to 20 in Android and iOS to use MapBox